Bombing exposes Saudi failure to curb sectarian strains

 Al-Seif said senior Saudi officials have rarely made any public gestures towards Shi'ites that would send a clear message to the dominant Sunni majority that targeting the minority sect would not be tolerated.

-He said one sure way to send such a message to hardliners was to issue laws that would safeguard "national unity" and criminalize hate rhetoric.
+He said one sure way to send such a message to hardliners was to issue laws that would safeguard "national unity" and criminalise hate rhetoric.

 (Reporting by Sami Aboudi; editing by William Maclean and Giles Elgood)